 - This method will work only on Official Jelly Bean 4.1.2 firmware.

-- This won’t harm your your data but you might still want to consider a full data backup.
+- This won’t harm your data but you might still want to consider a full data backup.

 - Motorola Device Manager for installing drivers.